Lucy R. Lippard

 Lucy Rowland Lippard (born April 14, 1937) is an American writer, art critic, activist, and curator.
 Lippard was among the first writers to argue for the "dematerialization" at work in conceptual art and was an early champion of feminist art.
-She is the author of 21 books on contemporary art and has received numerous awards and accolades from literary critics and art associations.
+She is the author of thirty books and has curated some fifty exhibitions in the United States, Europe, and Latin America.
+Lippard lives and works in Galisteo, New Mexico.

 Early life and education

-Lucy Lippard was born in New York City and lived in New Orleans and Charlottesville, Virginia, before enrolling at Abbot Academy in 1952.
-Her father, Vernon W. Lippard, a pediatrician, became assistant dean at Columbia University College of Physicians and Surgeons in 1939, followed by appointments as dean of Louisiana State University School of Medicine in New Orleans and then, the same position at the University of Virginia.
+Lucy Rowland Lippard was born on April 14, 1937, in New York City.
+She lived in New Orleans and Charlottesville, Virginia, before enrolling at Abbot Academy in 1952.
+Her father, Vernon W. Lippard, a pediatrician, was assistant dean at Columbia University College of Physicians and Surgeons in 1939, followed by appointments as dean of Louisiana State University School of Medicine in New Orleans and the same position at the University of Virginia.
 From 1952 to 1967, he was dean of his alma mater, Yale School of Medicine.
+Each of these very different places played a significant role in Lippard's childhood, as did the family summer home in Maine.

-She graduated from Smith College with a B.A. in 1958.
-She went on to earn an M.A. in art history in 1962 from the Institute of Fine Arts at New York University.
+She graduated from Smith College with a B.A. degree in 1958.
+She went on to earn an M.A. degree in art history in 1962 from the Institute of Fine Arts at New York University.

 Just out of college, Lippard began working in the library at the Museum of Modern Art in 1958 where, in addition to reshelving the library after a fire, she was "farmed out" to do research for curators.
 She credits these years of working at MoMA, paging, filing, and researching, with preparing her "well for the archival, informational aspect of conceptual art."
 At MoMA she worked with curators such as Bill Lieberman, Bill Seitz and Peter Selz.
 By 1966, she had curated two traveling exhibitions for MoMA, one on "soft sculpture" and one on Max Ernst, as well as worked with Kynaston McShine on Primary Structures before he was hired by the Jewish Museum, taking the show with him.
 It was at MoMA that Lippard met Sol LeWitt who was working the night desk; John Button, Dan Flavin, Al Held, Robert Mangold, and Robert Ryman all held positions at the museum during this time as well.

 In 1960, she married then-emerging painter Robert Ryman, who worked at MoMA as a museum guard from 1953 until 1960.
 Before divorcing six years later, the couple had one child, Ethan Ryman, who eventually became an artist himself.